Beyond Worst-Case (In)approximability of Nonsubmodular Influence Maximization: Hierarchical Blockmodel with One-Way Influence

 We have seen inapproximability results in Section~\ref{sect::resultHBGM} and Section~\ref{sect::resultSHBGM} for \infmax on the (stochastic) hierarchical blockmodel.
 Our algorithm in this section reveals the intrinsic reason why these problems are difficult.

 In the hard \infmax instances in Figure~\ref{fig:reductionHBGM} and Figure~\ref{fig:reductionSHBGM}, we constructed the hierarchy tree by creating $n$ branches corresponding to the $n$ vertices in \VC.
-In the case the \VC instance is a \yes instance, the influence of the properly chosen seeds actually passes through these $n$ branches ``back-and-forth'' frequently: the infected vertices in branch $A_i$ make vertices in branch $A_j$ infected, while these newly infected vertices in $A_j$ may have backward influence to $A_i$, and cause more infected vertices in $A_i$.
+In the case the \VC instance is a \yes instance, the influence of the properly chosen seeds passes through these $n$ branches ``back-and-forth'' frequently: the infected vertices in branch $A_i$ make vertices in branch $A_j$ infected, while these newly infected vertices in $A_j$ may have backward influence to $A_i$, and cause more infected vertices in $A_i$.
 This bidirectional effect is not considered in Algorithm~\ref{alg:dp}, and is exactly why \infmax is hard.
-On the other hand, if there is no such bidirectional effect, \infmax becomes easy on the hierarchial blockmodel, as our algorithm in this section suggests.
+On the other hand, when there is no such bidirectional effect, even if the algorithm needs to decide the optimal directions at all internal nodes (with exponentially many choices $2^{\Theta(|V_T|)}$), \infmax becomes easy on the hierarchial blockmodel, as our algorithm in this section suggests.

 As mentioned in the related work section, Angell and Schoenebeck \cite{angell2016don} show that a generalization of this algorithm works well empirically.
 This perhaps indicates that the bidirectional influence is, in the average case, not often so important in realistic settings.